hng/BiomolecularStructures.jl/README.md

 ## Bugs

-The Kabsch module apparently has a bug and it looks like the RMSD values it generates are incorrect.
-See [this issue](https://github.com/hng/BiomolecularStructures.jl/issues/19) for details.
+~~The Kabsch module apparently has a bug and it looks like the RMSD values it generates are incorrect.
+See [this issue](https://github.com/hng/BiomolecularStructures.jl/issues/19) for details.~~

+Fixed release forthcoming.

 ## Modules